liskcenterutrecht/digital-identity/research/20200406 - Stand-up User Stories.md

 - Establish someones identity
 - Provide "contributing member" credentials

-- Establishing identity by peer identification
+- Establishing identity by peer identification?

 - DID is for broader use
 - LCU DID: used for getting specific things (credits, credentials, regulations, etc.)
 Attributes